olafsulich/VStudio-/README.md

 Site for photographer Andrew Garnicz-Garnicki.
 Project's has three pages: home,pictures and videos.

 ## Motivation
 This is non-profit site for my friend Andrew.
-Primary goal for this project was to learn and pratice my skills.
+Primary goal for this project was to learn how to work with client and pratice diffrent technologies.I learned also how to dealing with problems.

 ## Screenshots
 ![Design](https://i.ibb.co/Q8XmKn6/Screen-Mobile.png)